kddprojectgroup1/kdd-project-group_1/README.md

 ## 3.Machine Learning:

-In the modelling phase, based on dataset we use and compare the models, select the best approproiate model for the datset.
+For modelling, based on the dataset we use:

 * Classification: Naive Bayes(NB) to predict the probability of guests choosing the Airbnb given its location, price, ratings.
 * Clustering: K-Nearest Neighbours(KNN) to know about which locations in NYC is popular for Airbnb's considering price, ratings.